 - Ground Ginger

-How to Make Your Own Curry Powder Recipe
+How to Make Curry Powder - the Recipe Steps

-Mix together the following ingredients together in a small bowl - cardamom, ground coriander, cumin, dry mustard, turmeric, cayenne powder, ground ginger and black pepper.
+Mix together the following ingredients together in a small bowl - cardamom, ground coriander, ground fenugreek, ground cumin, dry mustard, turmeric, cayenne powder, ground ginger and black pepper.

 Be sure to mix the ingredients enough until they are well combined.